ericwa/ericw-tools/docs/light.rst

 .. worldspawn-key:: "_bounce" "n"

-   1 enables bounce lighting, disabled by default.
+   Non-zero enables bounce lighting, disabled by default.
+The value is the maximum number of bounces to perform.

 .. worldspawn-key:: "_bouncescale" "n"